MuhammadHasher017/nestjs-demo/README.md

 Username: postgres
 Password: postgres
 Database Name: postgresstp
-Ensure that PostgreSQL is running on your machine or adjust the credentials in the .env file to match your setup.
+Ensure that PostgreSQL is running on your machine or adjust the credentials in the .env
 ```

 ## Environment Configuration